 To add an attachment:

-- Click the link.
+- Click .
 This opens the Upload Attachment pop-up.

 - Enter a title for the attachment in the Title field, up to 99 characters.
 This is a required field.

 - Browse for and select the file to upload.
 The field accepts a maximum file size of 5MB and the following file types: .doc, .docx, .xls, .xlsx, and .pdf.
 Once a file is selected, changes to .

 - Click .
 This adds the attachment to the Attachments table.
 Or, click to cancel adding the attachment.